arodrigoca/ArduinoMidiKeyboard/README.md

 # ArduinoMidiKeyboard
-A little project to transform an old Casio to be MIDI capable.
+A little project to transform an old Casio to be MIDI capable over USB.
+Im thinking about adding bluetooth to it, but not for now.

 Hi!
 In this repository it's the code from my newest project.
 I bought an olc Casio Tone Bank M-130, a very simple electric piano that had only the sounds coming from its very bad and cheap audio processor to convert it to a MIDI keyboard.
 The steps I followed to do this: